Oliver-Siren/CCM/salt/Installation instructions.md

 > - mWS for workstation
 > - mSRV for LAMP (Linux,apache,MySQL,PHP) server
 > - WinMin for Windows minion

-> - top.sls contains a list of minions on which to run various states, so you might want to change the names to reflect the host names of your minions
+top.sls contains a list of minions on which to run various states, so you might want to change the names to reflect the host names of your minions.

-When you have modified top.sls to address your minions and chosen which states to run on them, it is time to execute the order
+When you have modified top.sls to address your minions and chosen which states to run on them, it is time to execute the order.

 `sudo salt '*' state.apply`